Learning outcomes of the course unit

 URINARY TRACT: litiasis, inflammations, urothelial tumors and precancers, variants, grading and staging.

-PROSTATE: prostatitis, nodular hyperplasia, adenocarcinoma, variants
+PROSTATE: prostatitis, nodular hyperplasia, adenocarcinoma, variants, grading and staging.

 Robbins & Cotran, Pathologic basis of diseases, Elsevier, 8° Ed. (specific chapters).

 Lessons and seminars will be given during the course.
 Texts, diagrams, clinical examples and a rich apparatus of gross and microscopic images the student will be used to guide the student into the understanding of the different clinic-pathological entities.